SolidifyDemo/GitBasics/Excercises/GitHubAdmin.md

 * Can prio be changed on builds
   * No, you can cancel builds though
 * Is it possible to disable loggshipping to GitHub.com
-  * Not that we could find
+  * Not that we could find.
+GitHub AE could be an optio
 * Character encoding at import, Swedish characters
   * UTF-8 seems to be the one to use